cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-27-reading-ethics-in-data-science/case-study-1-tracking-for-safety.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Want to see the true potential impact of ignoring social distancing?
 Through a partnership with <a href="https://twitter.com/xmodesocial?ref_src=twsrc%5Etfw">@xmodesocial</a>, we analyzed secondary locations of anonymized mobile devices that were active at a single Ft.
 Lauderdale beach during spring break.
 This is where they went across the US: <a href="https://t.co/3A3ePn9Vin">pic.twitter.com/3A3ePn9Vin</a></p>&mdash; Tectonix (@TectonixGEO) <a data-dnt="true" href="https://twitter.com/TectonixGEO/status/1242628347034767361?ref_src=twsrc%5Etfw">March 25, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-When another user poited out a concern about a potential violation of the user's privacy (tweet since deleted), Textronix [replied](https://mobile.twitter.com/TectonixGEO/status/1243004792932368385).
+When another user pointed out a concern about a potential violation of the user's privacy (tweet since deleted), Textronix [replied](https://mobile.twitter.com/TectonixGEO/status/1243004792932368385).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Understand the concern, but every point of data we used here is completely anonymized and collected with user consent!
 We realize the implications of data collection at this scale, but used responsibly with privacy in mind, it can have massive positive effect!</p>&mdash; Tectonix (@TectonixGEO) <a data-dnt="true" href="https://twitter.com/TectonixGEO/status/1243004792932368385?ref_src=twsrc%5Etfw">March 26, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>